jeantessier/advent-of-code-2024/day10/README.md

 By removing the call to `#uniq`, the `#hike` method returned one coordinate for each path.
 Counting the paths gave me the rating I was looking for.

+## JavaScript

+I tried to port this solution to JavaScript.
+For fun.
+The hard part was replicating Ruby's `Array#uniq`.
+I used simple tuples for coordinates, and a JavaScript `Set` didn't de-dupe them because it used object identity to find duplicates.
+In the end, I converted coordinates to JSON strings before de-duping, and that did the trick.